-Alecsandra has extensive experience of Regulatory and Professional discipline cases and is ranked as a “Rising Star” within the Legal 500 in the field of Regulatory and Professional Discipline.
+Alecsandra has extensive experience of Regulatory and Professional discipline cases and is ranked as a “Rising Star” within the Legal 500 and is also recognised in Chambers and Partners, as "Up and Coming" in the field of Regulatory and Professional Discipline.

 Her practice in regulatory and professional discipline extends to both prosecuting and defending registrants.
 She is noted for sensitive witness handling, ably navigating paper-heavy caseloads and highly effective cross-examination.

 Alecsandra has acted before or on behalf of a range of regulatory bodies including:

 - The Health and Care Professions Council (HCPC).